Date: October 5-7, 2012

 "I look forward to the Escape every year.
 There is only one word to describe it- HEAVEN! ....Can't wait to hear the CD- you choose some of the best celtic music I have ever heard. "--Nancy

-"I think this was probably one of the best workshops I have ever attended and will definitely be back next year."
+"I think this was probably one of the best workshops I have ever attended."

 “This was my 5th year I love it and look forward to it again no matter where you have it.”